smithwrites/paapi/docs/index.md

 <strong class="govuk-tag govuk-!-margin-top-4 govuk-!-margin-bottom-2">Updated: MARCH 2023</strong>

 The Planning Register will provide an open platform to store, analyse and access planning data in a uniform way.
-The system will include an API as well as other tools to ensure that all legacy data is accessible.
+The system will include an API and other tools to ensure that all legacy data is accessible.
 We are working with councils and other stakeholders to develop a reliable, efficient register prototype.

 <div class="app-width-container">